- » WHAT TO EXPECT - Intake forms

 The perfect way to show your employees you appreciate their hard work and dedication.
-With the use of a specialized chair (transported with therapist) you receive a series of techniques with added methods of mild to moderate lengthening.
+With the use of a specialized chair (transported with therapist) you receive a series of massage techniques with added methods of mild to moderate lengthening

 Sports Massage is a type of massage designed for highly active people who engage in athletics.
 Engaging in sports is harsh on the body and can often lead to injuries in both the short and long term.
 Sports Massage enhances performance and prolongs a sports career by helping to prevent injury, reduce pains and swelling in the body, relax the mind, increase flexibility, and dramatically improve recovery rates.
 Sports Massage is also highly effective in aiding the rapid recovery of an athlete from an injury by encouraging greater kinesthetic awareness and in turn promoting the body's natural immune function.